Pseudo-loop conditions

 Similarly, $t(a_1,\ldots,a_n)$ is related in $R$ to $t(\phi_i(y_{i,1}),\ldots, \phi_i(y_{i, n}))$ for all $1\leq i\leq n$; this time, we use the fact that $\phi_i(y_{i,i})=b_i$.
 Hence, by~\eqref{eq-5}, we see that $\alpha_i(t(a_1,\ldots,a_n))$ is related to

 It follows that every element listed in~\eqref{eq-4} is related to an element in the orbit $O$ of $t(a_1,\ldots,a_n)$.
-Since $\mathscr{C}$ is a core clone, $O$ is preserved by $\cC$, and hence so is the set of its neighbors $O^+:=\{c\in C\;|\;\exists q\in O (R(q,c))\}$, since this definition is primitive positive.
-Since $R$ has no pseudo-loop, $O^+$ is a proper subuniverse of $\mathscr{C}$.
+Since $\mathscr{C}$ is a core clone, $O$ is preserved by $\cC$, and hence so is the set of its neighbours $O^+:=\{c\in C\;|\;\exists q\in O (R(q,c))\}$, since this definition is primitive positive.
+Since $R$ has no pseudo-loops, $O^+$ is a proper subuniverse of $\mathscr{C}$.
 By the above, the elements in~\eqref{eq-4} are contained in $O^+$.
 Since they induce $\mathbb{K}^2_{2n}$ in $R$, this contradicts our minimality assumption. \end{proof}

-Although the proof of Lemma~\ref{lem:pseudo-lcondition-recude} which reduces the arity of pseudo-loop conditions only works for width~$2$, the following lemma implies in particular that we can reduce the width $m$ of an arbitrary loop condition down to $2$, where we can then apply Lemma~\ref{lem:pseudo-lcondition-recude}.
+Although the proof of Lemma~\ref{lem:pseudo-lcondition-recude}, which reduces the arity of pseudo-loop conditions, only works for width~$2$, the following lemma implies in particular that we can reduce the width $m$ of an arbitrary loop condition down to $2$, permitting the use of Lemma~\ref{lem:pseudo-lcondition-recude}.

 \begin{lem} Let $\mathscr{C}$ be a closed oligomorphic core clone, and let $n\geq 1$.
 If $\cC$ has an $n$-ary pseudo-Taylor term, then it satisfies $pL^2_{2n}$. \end{lem} \begin{proof} Let $N \geq 1$, let $R \subseteq (C^N)^2$ be preserved by $\mathscr{C}^N$, and suppose $\mathbb{K}^2_{2n}$ homomorphically maps into $R$.
 Then $R$ has a pseudo-loop by Lemma~\ref{lem:pseudo-loop-lemma}.
 The lemma thus follows from Proposition~\ref{prop:ploop-lem}. \end{proof}